zammad/zammad-user-documentation/advanced/time-accounting.rst

 Accounted Time in Ticket
 ------------------------

-If a ticket already has accounted time(s), you can see it in the ticket pane at the bottom.
+If a ticket already has accounted time(s), you can see it in the ticket sidebar at the bottom.
 You can find the calculated sums of each activity type as well as the total sum of accounted times for all activity types.

 .. figure:: /images/advanced/time-accounting/ticket-pane-accounted-time.png
-   :alt: Screenshot showing accounted times in ticket pane
+   :alt: Screenshot showing accounted times in ticket sidebar
    :align: center

    Accounted times in the ticket view